JeremyCarlsten/Fraction-ify/README.md

     </script>
 ```

-Step 4: You're all set shoot me an email or submit an issue if you run into problems.
+Step 4: You're all set; should you run into any problems shoot me an email, or even better submit a push request!

 -----

-Note: the class used can be whatever you want simply change the class and the line below to the same text
+Note: The class used can be whatever you want simply change the class and the line below to the same text

 ```html